Icinga/icinga2/doc/10-icinga-template-library.md

 mongodb_querytype                | **Optional.** The query type to check [query\|insert\|update\|delete\|getmore\|command] from queries_per_second.
-mongodb_collection               | **Optional.** Specify the collection to check. mongodb_sampletime               | **Optional.** Time used to sample number of pages faults.
+mongodb_collection               | **Optional.** Specify the collection to check. mongodb_sampletime               | **Optional.** Time used to sample number of pages faults. mongodb_disableretrywrites       | **Optional.** If set to true, will disable Retry Writes, to allow counting the QPS.

 #### elasticsearch <a id="plugin-contrib-command-elasticsearch"></a>